 The Chief Executive of the Inquiry is our "data controller".
-As data controller, she is obliged by law to determine the purposes for and means by which we process all Page 9 of 12 and any data including how it is held, how it is used, and when and/or how it is destroyed.
+As data controller, she is obliged by law to determine the purposes for and means by which we process all and any data including how it is held, how it is used, and when and/or how it is destroyed.

 Each year the Inquiry registers with the Information Commissioner - who supervises compliance with Data Protection legislation in the UK.
-A copy of our current registration certificate is available here: https://www.childabuseinquiry.scot/key-documents/ico-registration/
+A copy of our current registration certificate is available here.